Our team has done research and prepared a list of the best espresso machines under $500.

 4. Flair Espresso Machine Under 500

-Espresso is an art form.
+An espresso is an art form.
 While many people do not appreciate the process of making a drink by hand, either because they don’t have time or don’t want to make an effort, experts consider the process of preparation to be an integral part of the espresso experience.
 And they need a special machine that will allow them to participate in the process as much as possible.
 The Flair Signature Espresso Maker is one such machine.

 The Flair Signature Espresso Maker does not have any special functions: it cannot change the temperature of the water or the volume of a drink.
 And that’s a great thing, since you don’t have to figure out dozens of features.

-What makes Flair’s espresso maker absolutely gorgeous is its copper base for filter transfer.
+What makes Flair’s manual espresso maker absolutely gorgeous is its copper base for filter transfer.
 The machine’s case comes in black or white, and the copper portafilter looks especially classy with the black finish.